ethereum/portal-blog/pages/posts/roadmap-2024.md

 ## Team description

-The Portal Network core team is a small (<15 person) collaborative effort focused on bulding a decentralized peer-to-peer network for serving various types of critical Ethereum data.
+The Portal Network core team is a small (<15 person) collaborative effort focused on bulding a decentralized peer-to-peer network for storing and serving data from the execution and consensus layers of the Ethereum protocol.
 The Portal project is composed of three independent client teams each implementing the Portal Network specification in different languages: Trin (Rust), Ultralight (Typescript) and Fluffy (Nim), plus cross-client efforts to build out tooling and testing infrastructure.

 Our sustained focus is on shipping the minimum network functionality necessary to serve all of the Execution layer data.
-This includes the three independent Portal clients which implementation the three sub-protocols that house and serve this data, tooling such as our network health monitor (GladOS), interoperability testing via Hive, and the "bridge" node functionality which is responsible for pushing data into the Portal Network.
+This includes the three client implementations which each support the three sub-protocols that house and serve this data, tooling such as our network health monitor ((GladOS)[https://github.com/ethereum/glados]), interoperability testing via Hive, and the "bridge" node functionality which is responsible for pushing data into the Portal Network.

 Additionally, we allocate a significant portion of our time to support the practical adoption of this technology by client and app teams around the world.